wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.3.9 =
+- (13 Sep 2012) HOTFIX: Twitter have deprecated output of XML on the Twitter Search 1.0 API which itself has been deprecated which has caused strange output resulting in italics everywhere - this update switches to JSON on the version 1.0 API to immediately fix the issue until
+ThinkTwit can be re-written on the Twitter Search 1.1 API

 = 1.3.8 =
 - (09 Sep 2012) Minor update: added "Reset Settings" link to options and replaced settings roll up workaround with proper jQuery code